-LEX L11 supports enterprise profiles to provide separation between private user applications and work (enterprise) applications, including the separation of private and enterprise applications' data.
+LEX L11 supports enterprise WORK profiles to provide separation between private user applications and work (enterprise) applications, including the separation of private and enterprise applications' data.
 That is, applications installed into the enterprise versus personal profiles cannot access each other's secure data and applications and can have separate device administrators/managers.
-This functionality is built into the device by default and does not require an application download.
+This functionality is built into the device upon being enrolled as COPE and it does not require an application download.